Court rejects Trump’s efforts to keep records from 1/6 panel

 In a 68-page ruling, the three-judge panel tossed aside Trump’s various arguments for blocking through executive privilege records that the committee regards as vital to its investigation into the run-up to the deadly riot aimed at overturning the results of the 2020 presidential election.

 Judge Patricia Millett, writing for the court, said Congress had “uniquely vital interests” in studying the events of Jan.
-6 and said President Joe Biden had made a “carefully reasoned” determination that the documents were in the public interest and that executive privilege should not be invoked.
-Trump also failed to show any harm that would occur from the release of the sought-after records Millett wrote.
+6 and said President Joe Biden had made a “carefully reasoned” determination that the documents were in the public interest and that executive privilege should therefore not be invoked.
+Trump also failed to show any harm that would occur from the release of the sought-after records, Millett wrote.

 “On the record before us, former President Trump has provided no basis for this court to override President Biden’s judgment and the agreement and accommodations worked out between the Political Branches over these documents,” the opinion states.